ankitb458/test/plugins/wp-hashcash/trunk/readme.txt

 1. Blocks all comment spam, but not real comments
 2. Also prevents most trackback / pingback spam
+3. Also protects signup pages for Wordpress (WP), BuddyPress (BP), and Wordpress Multi-User (WPMU)
-3. Widget support to display spam statistics and edit the configuration
+4. Widget support to display spam statistics and edit the configuration
-4. Works with IE, Firefox, and Safari
+5. Works with IE, Firefox, and Safari
-5. 100% standards compliant XHTML 1.1
+6. 100% standards compliant XHTML 1.1, works with jQuery and Prototype
-6. Tested with Wordpres 2.6, Firefox 2, Safari 3, and IE 7
+7. Tested with Wordpres 2, Firefox, Safari, IE, and Chrome
-7. Akismet compatibility
+8. Akismet compatibility

 = Limitations =